QingCheng0218/MR.Corr2/README.md

 Development
 ===========

-This package is developed and maintained by Qing Cheng (qing.cheng@duke-nus.edu.sg).
+This package is developed and maintained by Qing Cheng (qingcheng0218@gmail.com).